-Drug Charges Criminal Defense Lawyer New Orleans, Louisiana
+New Orleans Drug Charges Criminal Defense Lawyer

+If you are in need if a New Orleans Drug Charges Criminal Defense Lawyer, attorney Harold Weiser can help.
 In Louisiana and Orleans Parish, Jefferson Parish, Metairie, St. Bernard Parish, Kenner, Greta, Chalmette, Slidell & St. Tammany Parish, the Drug Crimes statues are contained in Title 40 of the Louisiana Criminal Code.
 The subsections of the Louisiana Drug Crimes title contain the following crimes:

 - Possession of Marijuana;

 - Possession of Heroin;

 - Possession of Cocaine;